Indianapolis Colts: New England Patriots

 The rivalry between the Indianapolis Colts and New England Patriots is one of the NFL's newest rivalries.
 The rivalry is fueled by the quarterback comparison between Peyton Manning and Tom Brady during the 2000s.
 The Patriots owned the beginning of the series, defeating the Colts in six consecutive contests including the 2003 AFC Championship game and a 2004 AFC Divisional game.
 The Colts won the next three matches, notching two regular-season victories and a win in the 2006 AFC Championship game on the way to their win in Super Bowl XLI.
 On November 4, 2007, the Patriots defeated the Colts 24–20; in the next matchup on November 2, 2008, the Colts won 18–15 in a game that was one of the reasons the Patriots failed to make the playoffs; in the 2009 meeting, the Colts staged a spirited comeback to beat the Patriots 35–34; in 2010 the Colts almost staged another comeback, pulling within 31–28 after trailing 31–14 in the fourth quarter, but fell short due to a Patriots interception of a Manning pass late in the game; it turned out to be Manning's final meeting against the Patriots as a member of the Colts.
 After a dismal 2011 season that included a 31–24 loss to the Patriots, the Colts drafted Andrew Luck and in November of 2012 the two teams met with identical 6–3 records; the Patriots erased a 14–7 gap to win 59–24.
-The nature of this rivalry is ironic because the Colts and Patriots were division rivals from 1970 to 2001, but it did not become prominent in league circles until after Indianapolis was relocated to the AFC South.
+The nature of this rivalry is ironic because the Colts and Patriots were division rivals from 1970 to 2001, but it did not become prominent in league circles until after Indianapolis was moved to the AFC South.
 On November 16, 2014, the New England Patriots traveled at 7–2 to play the 6–3 Colts at Lucas Oil Stadium.
 After a stellar four-touchdown performance by New England running back Jonas Gray, the Patriots defeated the Colts 42–20.
-The Patriots followed up with a 45–7 defeat of the Colts in the 2014 AFC Championship Game.
+The Patriots followed with a 45–7 defeat of the Colts in the 2014 AFC Championship Game.
+As of the 2023 season, the Patriots lead the all-time series 53–31.

-Earliest rivalries
+Historic

 In the years 1953–66, the Colts played in the NFL Western Conference (also known as division), but did not have significant rivalries with other franchises in that alignment, as they were the easternmost team and the rest of the division included the Great Lakes franchises Green Bay, Detroit Lions, Chicago Bears, and after 1961, the Minnesota Vikings, along with the league's two West Coast teams in San Francisco and Los Angeles.
 The closest team to Baltimore was the Washington Redskins, but they were not in the same division and not very competitive during most years at that time.